tsevans/NetRender/README.md

 git clone https://github.com/tsevans/NetRender.git
 ```

-If you do not already have Python on your computer, you'll want to download the latest version [here](https://www.python.org/downloads/).
-I'm using version 3.6.5.
+If you do not already have Python on your computer, you'll want to download that [here](https://www.python.org/downloads/).
+Make sure to use Python **2.7** - I'm currently using version 2.7.15.
+There was a compatibility issue with plot.ly and Python 3.6.5, so you'll want to make sure you're using the correct version.

 ### *Plot.ly*